Draft Mode

 The Voice Problem

-If you work in comms, content, or brand, you've been here: you need to write something for someone on the leadership team.
-An op-ed.
-A LinkedIn post.
-A company-wide email.
-A Forbes piece.
-Whatever it is, it needs to sound like them.
+If you work in comms, content, or brand, you've probably been here — you need to write something for someone on the leadership team, an op-ed or a LinkedIn post or a company-wide email or some Forbes piece, doesn't really matter which, and it needs to sound like them.

 So you do what comms people do.
 You go mining.
 Digging through Slack threads looking for a sentence where they accidentally said something interesting.
 Rewatching all-hands recordings hoping they went off-script for 30 seconds.
-Pulling from the same two or three podcast transcripts you've already squeezed dry.
+Pulling from the same two or three podcast transcripts you've already gone through a hundred times.
 You stitch it together, fill in the gaps with assumptions, and produce something that's... fine.
 Technically correct.
 Sounds vaguely like a leader saying leader things.

 But it doesn't sound like them.
 It can't.
-You're writing from scraps.
-Manufacturing a voice out of secondhand material and hoping nobody notices.
+You're writing from scraps, hoping nobody notices.

 If you do this work, you know exactly what I'm talking about.

 I came across a method from Ruben Hassid that reframed how I think about this problem.
-The core idea: use AI to extract someone's voice — deeply, specifically, relentlessly — by asking them how they think, write, and see the world.
-Not surface-level brand stuff.
-The real stuff.
+The core idea: use AI to extract someone's voice by actually asking them how they think, write, and see the world.
 What they believe that's unpopular.
 What makes them cringe.
 How they talk when they're excited versus skeptical.
-The words they'd never use.
-Their actual opinions, not the sanitized versions.

 I ran this on myself recently.
-I sat down with Claude and answered a hundred questions about my own voice.
-It took a while.
-It was uncomfortable in the right ways.
-And the result was a document that captured things I didn't even know about my own writing — patterns I couldn't have articulated if you'd just asked me "how do you write?"
+Sat down with Claude and answered a hundred questions about my own voice.
+The result was a document that captured things I didn't even know about my own writing — patterns I couldn't have told you if you'd just asked me "how do you write?"

 Here's what the process looks like, and how to adapt it for someone who doesn't have time for a hundred questions.